 Here’s a quick breakdown of the receptor systems that are affected by CBD.

-CBD And Serotonin System
+1. CBD And The Serotonin System

 Serotonin receptors affect a wide range of bodily and brain functions.
 For example, they affect a person’s cognition, mood, appetite, and pain perception, but they are also responsible for our reactions to stress – serotonin receptors regulate the release of hormones that control the above functions.